About Cumberland Slider

 These popular pet turtles are known for being active and fun to watch.
 They can get used to being handled, but they are the types of animals that will slide into the water whenever they are frightened while they are basking (hence the name “slider”).

 If you have more than one Cumberland Slider Turtle, you may see them all basking together.
 They might even stack themselves on top of one another as they bask.
+Of course, the more the merrier is the motto, and a pair of Cumberland Sliders can be much more fun to observe than a solitary turtle.
+Either way, no day will be the same with one of these unique pets.
+Whether chilling and basking, or diving for food – they will love their little ecosystem!

 Photo credit: Danny Steven S./Wikimedia; Satori1312/Bigstock